 Third goal: To collect nearly-continuous rapid-scan imagery of interesting weather cases at temporal resolutions as fine as every 30 seconds, a capability of rapid-scan imagery from GOES-R that is not implemented operationally on the current GOES.
 The rapid-scan data may augment radar and lightning data, collected at special networks, to investigate the potential for improving severe weather forecasts.

 Fourth goal: To monitor the impact of any instrument changes.
-Changes included the finer spatial resolution (detector sizes from 8 km to 4 km) for the Imager 13.3 µm band (band-6) which began on GOES-14.
+Changes included the finer spatial resolution (detector sizes from 8 km to 4 km) for the Imager 13.3 µm band (band 6) which began on GOES-14.
 Other improvements which began with GOES-13 include: better navigation, improved calibration, and the capabilities of the GOES-N series to operate through eclipse, when the satellite is in the shadow of the earth, as well as to minimize outages due to KOZ, when the sun can potentially contaminate imagery by being within the Field Of View (FOV) of the instruments (Imager and Sounder).

-Finally, the GOES-15 Imager and Sounder data were received via direct downlink at the following sites: (1) CIRA, Colorado State University, Fort Collins CO; (2) Space Science and Engineering Center (SSEC), University of Wisconsin-Madison, Madison WI; and (3) NOAA/NESDIS, Suitland/Camp Springs MD.
+Finally, the GOES-15 Imager and Sounder data were received via direct downlink at the following sites: (1) CIRA, Colorado State University, Fort Collins, CO; (2) Space Science and Engineering Center (SSEC), University of Wisconsin-Madison, Madison, WI; and (3) NOAA/NESDIS, Suitland/Camp Springs, MD.
 Each site ingested, archived, and made the data available on its own internal network in McIDAS (Man computer Interactive Data Access System) format, as well as to other sites as needed.
 The NOAA-NESDIS Regional and Mesoscale Meteorology Branch (RAMMB) at CIRA also made the GOES-15 imagery available over the internet via RAMSDIS Online.
 Image and product loops were also made available on the CIMSS Web site.
 See Appendix A for the appropriate URLs for these and many other GOES-15 related Web sites.
 Other sites, such as NASA Goddard Space Flight Center (GSFC) also directly received the GOES-15 data stream.

 This report documents results from these various activities undertaken by NOAA/NESDIS and its Cooperative Institutes during the Science Test.
-Organizations which participated in these GOES-15 Science Test activities included the: NOAA/NESDIS SaTellite Applications and Research (StAR); NOAA/NESDIS Office of Satellite and Product Operations (OSPO); Cooperative Institute for Meteorological Satellite Studies (CIMSS); Cooperative Institute for Research in the Atmosphere (CIRA); NOAA/NESDIS Satellite Analysis Branch (SAB), and NASA Marshall Space Flight Center (MSFC).
-The GOES-15 NOAA Science Test was co-lead by D. Hillger and T. Schmit, both of NOAA/NEDSIS/STAR.
+Organizations which participated in these GOES-15 Science Test activities included: the NOAA/NESDIS SaTellite Applications and Research (StAR), NOAA/NESDIS Office of Satellite and Product Operations (OSPO), Cooperative Institute for Meteorological Satellite Studies (CIMSS), Cooperative Institute for Research in the Atmosphere (CIRA), NOAA/NESDIS Satellite Analysis Branch (SAB), and NASA Marshall Space Flight Center (MSFC).
+The GOES-15 NOAA Science Test was co-led by D. Hillger and T. Schmit, both of NOAA/NEDSIS/StAR.

-NOAA Technical Reports similar to this one were produced for the GOES-11 (Daniels et al. 2001), GOES-12 (Hillger et al. 2003), GOES-13 (Hillger and Schmit, 2007 and 2009), and GOES-14 (Hillger and Schmit, 2010) Science Tests.
+NOAA Technical Reports similar to this one were produced for the GOES-11 (Daniels et al. 2001), GOES-12 (Hillger et al. 2003), GOES-13 (Hillger and Schmit 2007 and 2009), and GOES-14 (Hillger and Schmit 2010) Science Tests.
 The reference/bibliography section contains articles related to the GOES-15 Science Test.

 Satellite Schedules and Sectors